 Operation Description OP.ARRAY_ACCESS(O.JAVAOBJECT, field) Read/Write an array component.
 OP.CREATE(Sharing, LifeTime) () Creation of an object (new or makeTransient call).
 OP.DELETE_APPLET(O.APPLET,) Delete an installed applet and its objects, either logically or physically.
 OP.DELETE_PCKG(O.CODE_PKG,) Delete a package, either logically or physically.
 OP.DELETE_PCKG_APPLET(O.CODE_PKG,) Delete a package and its installed applets, either logically or physically.
 OP.INSTANCE_FIELD(O.JAVAOBJECT, field) Read/Write a field of an instance of a class in the Java programming language OP.INVK_VIRTUAL(O.JAVAOBJECT, method, arg1,) Invoke a virtual method (either on a class instance or an array object) OP.INVK_INTERFACE(O.JAVAOBJECT, method, arg1,) Invoke an interface method.
 OP.JAVA() Any access in the sense of [JCRE222], §6.2.8.
 It stands for one of the operations OP.ARRAY_ACCESS, OP.INSTANCE_FIELD, OP.INVK_VIRTUAL, OP.INVK_INTERFACE, OP.THROW, OP.TYPE_ACCESS.
 OP.PUT(S1,S2,I) Transfer a piece of information I from S1 to S2.
-01.101(01,02,1) Transier a piece of information i from of to oz.
 OP.THROW(O.JAVAOBJECT) Throwing of an object (athrow, see [JCRE222],§6.2.8.7) OP.TYPE_ACCESS(O.JAVAOBJECT, class) Invoke checkcast or instanceof on an object in order to access to classes (standard or shareable interfaces objects).

-^() For this operation, there is no accessed object.
+() For this operation, there is no accessed object.
 This rule enforces that shareable transient objects are not allowed.
 For instance, during the creation of an object, the JavaCardClass attribute's value is chosen by the creator.

-8.1.1.1 CoreG_LC Security Functional Requirements
+8.1.1.1 CoreG LC Security Functional Requirements